DeclanClifford/simple_flight_simulator/README.md

 "simulator.m" is a rather messy script.
 It contains a very, **very** crude trim calculator, the aerodynamic stability derivative calculations and the time stepping method for the flight simulator.
 You can use this script to find a trim point

-** Again I cannot stress enough that you'd only want to use this model to verify
+** Again I cannot stress enough that you'd only want to use this model to compare aerodynamic stability derivatives or if you don't have Simulink installed.

 ### Simulink based simulator
 This version is the more sophisticated model.
+The model works in real time and is coupled to FlightGear which provides visualisation of the aircraft (Ryan Navion) in flight .
+It's important to note that FlightGear is only used for visualisation.
+The aerodynamics are calculated in a separate block.
+The model also contains a simple autopilot system where the aircraft can be set to reach a certain altitude at a specific climb rate.

+### System